ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 Even ignoring Shift, think about how often you use modifiers.
 Every copy, paste, and shortcut requires you to contort your fingers into an unnatural position to reach Ctrl or Cmd.
 Home Row Mods eliminate that entirely.
 The modifiers are already right under your fingers at all times.
 Instead of reaching down for Command with one hand and tapping `C` with the other, I just hold `K` and tap `C`.
 It's faster, more comfortable, and dramatically reduces hand strain.
 It's one of those changes that feels so right, you'll wonder how you ever tolerated the old way.

 ### The Nuance of ABS in MT3
-I do not like shined keycaps—the 'stickiness' bothers me—so I've always stayed away from ABS.
-Give me a fresh, rough batch of PBT any day.
+I do not like shined keycaps—the 'stickiness' bothers me, I prefer my fingers to glide over the keycaps—so I've always stayed away from ABS.
+Give me a fresh, rough-ish batch of PBT any day.

 For this board, I broke that rule and went with Drop's Jasmin MT3 keycaps in ABS.
 I was mostly curious about the MT3 profile, and I figured I wouldn't use the board enough to fully shine the caps by the time my "internship" was over.

-The keycaps are lightly shined, but still in good shape.
+The keycaps are starting to smooth out, but are still in good shape.

 And I'm a big fan of MT3.
 The scooping is super comfy.
 And honestly?
 The profile makes the shine less of an issue for me.
 I think it's the fact that the scooping gives the key some texture regardless of shining.
 I could see myself running a set of MT3 ABS until I could see my own reflection in them.
 I'd still prefer to see Drop offer more MT3 in PBT, but I'm no longer an absolutist.

 ### 60% is My Home
 This experiment solidified it for me.
 The Planck was a fun, educational, and occasionally infuriating detour, but 60% is where I belong.
-I need my number keys, and I need a layout that doesn't make me feel like I'm solving a puzzle every time I need to type a fucking backslash.
+I need my number keys, and I need a layout that doesn't make me feel like I'm solving a fucking puzzle to type a fucking backslash.

-The Planck wasn't a failure; it was a vision quest.
+The Planck, again, was a vision quest.
 It forced me to learn, adapt, and master new skills.
 It taught me the true power of QMK and revealed the ergonomic benefits of Home Row Mods, as well as how to master tap-hold timing for the Caps Lock key.
-I'm returning to my 60% boards not because the Planck was bad, but because it succeeded in giving me the knowledge I needed to make my preferred layout even better (the current state of which can be found [here](../../../layouts/60_ansi_tsangan_split_bs_rshift/ohshitgorillas/README.md)).
+I'm returning to my 60% boards not because the Planck was bad, but because it succeeded in giving me the knowledge I needed to break out of my rut and make my preferred layout even better (the current state of which can be found [here](../../../layouts/60_ansi_tsangan_split_bs_rshift/ohshitgorillas/README.md)).
 I'm glad to be back, but I'm also grateful for the journey.

 And I'm really going to miss having Backspace under my thumb.